sam81/Psychophysics.jl/docs/API.md

 ##### Returns

-* `pc`: The percent correct at the stimulus level `x` for the psychometric function defined by the input parameters.
+* `pc`: The proportion correct at the stimulus level `x` for the psychometric function defined by the input parameters.

 ##### Examples